 How long should the lesson last?

 For most beginners, particularly under the age of 11, a half-hour lesson is fine.
 Once students reach middle school or junior high school, the length of the lesson depends on how serious they are about their playing.
-If they want audition for the region bands or youth orchestras, we really need a full hour.
+If they want to audition for the region bands or youth orchestras, we really need a full hour.
 For high school students, a full hour lesson is recommended so that we can work on ensemble music and audition material, as well as their lesson assignments.

 Do you teach group lessons?